Is your sink or bath tub draining slowly? Do you hate using nasty, harsh chemicals to unclog drains?

 - Remove the plug and slowly pour the hot water down the drain

 It’s that simple.
 If it doesn’t clear all the gunk out the first time, a second pass should work.
-And now you can keep your pipes clean and chemical free!
+And now you can keep your pipes clean and free from toxic chemicals!

 Hydrogen peroxide can also be used to unclog your drain.